laborci/kuli/README.md

 #### default

-If you define a `default` property here, kuli will use it as a default value for the attribute.
+If you define a `default` property here, Kuli will use that as a default value for that attribute.

 ### Templates

 In this section you can define your template files.
-The key is the twig template file, the value is the desired file name for the output file.
+The key is the twig template file, the value is the desired file name of the output file.

 While rendering the template files you can access all `ENV` and `attribute` values.
 You should not refer `ENV` values directly, it is much better to pipe environment values through attributes.

 ### Twig case filters